BZIvanov/Learning-ReactJS/ComponentPatterns/component-composition/README.md

 # Component composition

+A broad principle in React where you build complex UIs by combining simpler components together.

 Component composition is useful technique to deal with problems such as **props drilling**.
 It is achieved by taking advantage of using **children or props**.